tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-01-18-i-consultant.md

 Secondly, you imagine that you have to **earn** your label.
 That somehow others have the power to *grant* you use of a label.
 No one has that power, but a lot is riding on the shared belief that institutions can and do control this power.
 Part of being untethered and free-floating independent is existing outside of the gatekeeper infrastructure.

 Thirdly, you have to reconcile your **personal and professional identities**.
 Choose a label too whimsical and you'll worry that people won't take you seriously, but choose a label too corporate or commercial and people will think you're too boring.
 Striking a balance here is necessary and will vary wildly from industry to industry.
-Remember you can have multiple labels just like you have a multi-faceted identity{% include tufte-sn.html id="whitman" content="As Walt Whitman said in <a href='Song of Myself'>https://www.poetryfoundation.org/poems/45477/song-of-myself-1892-version</a> 'I am large, I contain multitudes!'" %}!
+Remember you can have multiple labels just like you have a multi-faceted identity{% include tufte-sn.html id="whitman" content="As Walt Whitman said in <a href='https://www.poetryfoundation.org/poems/45477/song-of-myself-1892-version'>Song of Myself</a> 'I am large, I contain multitudes!'" %}!

 ## Psychic Armor for the Arena of Capitalism

+Making labels is not just aspirational and emotional though.
+Is the struggle to create labels worth it?
+Beyond just self-confidence, yes.
+There's one key benefit to labels - helping you charge more.

 See: https://thecreativeindependent.com/people/on-what-it-takes-to-sustain-a-creative-life-financially/